manuel-serrano/bigloo/doc/jvm.md

   4. a signature file;
   5. the Java and Bigloo source codes.

+The whole source of this applicationn can be found in the directory `examples/java/android`.

 #### AndroidManifest.xml

 The `AndroidManifest.xml` file declares the main characteristic of the